 When Microsoft Access tries to enter the SQL Server 2000 database with the help of the ODBC connection, it displays an Error 3146- ODBC Call Failed.
 The database has been set as a source of data for the system with the driver of SQL Server.
 Hence, on launching the .mdb application database could be attached and results are fetched.
 But while populating data on the combo box, it shows this error.

 On the other hand, we can say, that the SQL server cannot return any number for a statement due to performing a wrong query, it can display this error.
-However, this error message triggers due to various reasons, such as:

-- Invalid Data Source Name (DSN
+- Invalid Data Source Name (DSN)

 - Due to Incorrect Connection String or Network Issues